patrickbrett/homebrewed-sha256/README.md

 # Homebrewed SHA256

-Experimenting with a hand rolled implementation of SHA-256.
+Experimenting with a hand-rolled-from-scratch implementation of SHA-256.

 To try it out: